Gaia House endeavours to act as an environmentally responsible organisation.

 - The old septic tank – now emptied – with guttering diverted to drain into it from the North-West part of the house, will be used for harvesting rainwater, for watering the garden.

 - Heating: In January 2010 we commissioned the environmental consultancy firm Engineering Design Practice (EDP) to survey and assess our old building and to conduct a feasibility study for the installation of low or zero carbon options for the provision of heating and hot water.
 In March 2010, Gaia House Trust accepted in principle the proposal to adopt a biomass-fuelled heating system, but were concerned to make sure that the existing pipes and radiators would be able to cope with a flush, a clean and new pumps, so first their robustness was thoroughly investigated.

 - In June 2010 the Trust decided to go ahead with the plan to install a biomass boiler, to be housed in a new boiler house to the rear of the Hermitage Wing, for which planning permission was sought.
 The boiler house is mainly underground with a turf roof.
 It is accessed via a small stairwell and has a roll-up door to allow wood chip delivery from a tipper truck.
 A heat mains conducts water into the House.
-Fair Energy supplied and installed the boiler and commissioned it in August 2010.
 The boiler should save us £10,000 per year in fuel costs and will save 32,000 litres of oil per year.

 - At the same time as the biomass installation, we installed 5 solar thermal panels to supplement the hot water supplied for washing up and to some other parts of the house.

-- In early 2013 we plan to replace the ageing pipes and radiators throughout the house, thereby also improving our heat zoning controls and the efficiency of the whole system.
+- In early 2013 the ageing pipes and radiators throughout the house were replaced, improving our heat zoning controls and the efficiency of the whole system.